What should I look for in a property management contract in Texas?

 Termination Clause: How to Exit Without Getting Trapped

 Texas PM contracts are typically 12-month agreements with automatic renewal.
-The termination clause determines how — and at what cost — you can exit.
+The termination clause determines how you can exit and at what cost.
 Look for: required notice period (30, 60, or 90 days), whether early termination triggers a fee (common: one to two months of management fees), and what happens to your current tenant if you terminate.
 Some contracts include a 'tail clause' that entitles the PM to their management fee for the duration of any currently active lease, even after termination.
 This means switching managers mid-tenancy may still cost you fees to the outgoing PM through the end of the lease.
 That is not unreasonable, but it needs to be understood before you sign.

 Vendor Markup and In-House Maintenance